jmoran2611/jmoran2611.github.io/content/publications/nswd2023/index.md

 ### Videos
 3D volume rendering of the last 100s of the artificial orbit shrinking, disruption of the WD, and formation of the jet.
 For clarity, densities below $10^{3}g/cm^{3}$ and velocities below 0.03c are fully transparent.
+The size of the neutron star has been scaled up so that it encompasses the volume where the gravitational potential has been softened.
 Accurate values for these magnitudes and others are shown in 2D slices in the additional material available at [zenodo](https://doi.org/10.5281/zenodo.8073873).
 {{< video src="movie_jet" >}}